femiadeyemi/dcache-view/README.md

 Ideally, the top of all the supported branches in dCache View [repository](https://github.com/dCache/dcache-view) are production ready.
-If you are brave and want to live on the hedge or fiddle around with the source code, you can run the latest version of dCache View but first you need to make sure you have [these](#Prerequisites) ready.
+If you are brave and want to live on the hedge or (and) fiddle around with the source code; you can run the latest version of dCache View but first you need to make sure you have [these](#Prerequisites) ready.
 Next, follow the instruction [here on how to build](#Build) it and lastly, deploy it to your system by doing [this](#Update).